jakub-stejskal/chord1x/README.md

   * let's think of a way to "free" the structure of the data
     * move to NoSQL database, where type is simply "object"

+* object approach
+  * as in previous section "tagging, relations, semantics..." we talk about "relations", these should be stored on "objects".
+    * such object should be structure free (like JSON objects),
+    * with "type" attribute specifying their inteded use and expcected structure,
+    * but they can be pretty much anything,
+    * underlying functionality should allow
+      * versioning of object edits,
+      * creating and deleting raw objects,
+      * manual editing their atributes (just like in Futon - CouchDB user interface),
+      * splitting one object into two,
+      * merging two objects into one,
+    * above this functionality, there should be an overlying web application, hiding and enclosing all this under easy to use/fancy UI